top of page

 Magnesium Oxide (200mg):

-Magnesium Oxide contains approximately 60% elemental Magnesium resulting in 120mg in each sachet.
-We have selected to add a relatively low amount because people commonly supplement with a magnesium (250mg-500mg) separately, typically just before sleep.
-Just a little extra for those challenging dancing sessions!
-Prevents cramps and improves muscle something?????
-Feet cramps in particular for dancing!!!
-Mention.
+Magnesium Oxide form contains approximately 60% elemental Magnesium resulting in 120mg of pure magnesium in each sachet.
+We decided to add a relatively low amount because many athletes already supplement with magnesium (200-300mg) separately, typically just before sleep.
+Studies suggest that magnesium intake should best be distributed throughout the day in smaller doses (less than 300mg) for improved metabolism.

 Flavouring